 As they were walking along the road, a man said to him, “I will follow you wherever you go.”
 Jesus replied, “Foxes have dens and birds have nests, but the Son of Man has no place to lay his head.” - Luke 9:57, 58

-Often someone can get so excited about what God is up to that they don't think about what they the extent of the commitment.
+Often someone can get so excited about what God is up to that they don't think about the extent of the commitment.
 They simply don't count the cost.
 Jesus warned this disciple to really consider what it meant to me his follower.

 It appears to me that this disciple was more interested in the attention Jesus was receiving and wanting to attach himself to it.
 He didn't seem as interested in what it meant to surrender to Jesus and take up his mission.

 The Hesitant Disciple